gruntwork-io/boilerplate/_docs/README.md

           - {{"{{"}} .SomeVariable {{"}}"}}
           - {{"{{"}} .AnotherVariable {{"}}"}}
     ```
-* Boilerplate runs your `command` with the working directory set to the `--template-folder` option.
+* Boilerplate runs your `command` with the working directory set to the `--template-url` option.
 * `skip` (Optional): Skip this hook if this condition, which can use Go templating syntax and
   boilerplate variables, evaluates to the string `true`.
 This is useful to conditionally enable or disable
   dependencies.